 This Day in History: Dec.
-19
+19 - 1010 WCSI

 - 1950: Gen. Dwight D. Eisenhower is named commander of the military forces of the North Atlantic Treaty Organization.

-- 1972: Apollo 17 splashes down in the Pacific, bringing the Apollo program of manned lunar landings to an end.
+- 1972: Apollo 17 splashes down in the Pacific Ocean, bringing the Apollo program of manned lunar landings to an end.

 - 1975: John Paul Stevens is sworn in as an associate justice of the U.S. Supreme Court.